ovh/docs/pages/platform/logs-data-platform/using_grafana_with_logs/guide.fr-fr.md

 ### Launch it!

-If everything is setup properly, launch your favorite browser, and point it to [http://localhost:3000](http://localhost:3000){.external} Once logged in with your grafana credentials, reach data sources panel to setup your Logs Data Platforms datasource:
+If everything is setup properly, launch your favorite browser, and point it to [http://localhost:3000](http://localhost:3000){.external} Once logged in with your grafana credentials, reach data sources panel to setup your Logs Data Platform datasource:

 ![Data source](images/datasource.png){.thumbnail}